cybermana/cybermana/getting-started.md

 But, like with all things, nobody knows everything about everything.
 And thats ok.

-Our mission is to empower you with the latest insights and practical guidance on how to unlock the power of cyber resilience in your business.

-And we think Github is a key enabler for that.

-So regardless of whether you are a Github Master or a Github N00b, we want to empower everybody with the latest insights and practical guidance to unlock the power of cyber resilience in your business.
+So regardless of whether you are a Github Master or just getting started, **our mission** is to empower you with the latest insights and practical guidance on how to unlock the power of cyber resilience in your business.

 So lets get started...

 ## Step 1 - What is Github and how does Git work?

-### Great resources

-- Markdown: David Anson has published a great Github repo about the markdown lint and the rules around it.
-[Check it out here](https://github.com/DavidAnson/markdownlint/blob/v0.23.1/doc/Rules.md#md041)
-- What about emoji's?
-Rafael Xavier de Souza's repo has some great ideas around that.
-[Check out Rafael's repo here](https://gist.github.com/rxaviers/7360908)

 ## Step 2 - Lets get your environment setup